 Hardware for Braille Testing

-For information about braille hardware and software requirements, refer to the Testing Students with Visual Impairment Overview topic of the CAASPP and ELPAC Accessibility Guide for Online Testing.
+For information about braille hardware and software requirements, refer to the Testing Students with Visual Impairment Overview topic of the CAASPP and ELPAC Accessibility Guide.